! End Facebook Meta-tag Verification -->

 Once I’ve been accepted, how do I reserve my place in the program?

 Upon acceptance, students will receive an extensive email detailing how to register, pay deposit, submit required forms, and apply for scholarship.
-To reserve your place, you must complete the registration form on the student portal, submit the enrollment agreement and supplemental forms (including proof of full vaccination for COVID-19), and finally pay the non-refundable $1,005 deposit by the date indicated in your acceptance email.
-Due to constraints from the pandemic, we must follow protocol to ensure the safety of our artists, faculty, accompanists, staff, and students of LINES moving forward.
-For this reason, our enrollment is limited.
+To reserve your place, you must complete the registration form on the student portal, submit the enrollment agreement and supplemental forms (including proof of full vaccination for COVID-19), and finally pay the non-refundable $1,125 deposit by the date indicated in your acceptance email.
+Our enrollment is limited.
 We advise registering sooner rather than later to secure your spot with the Training Program for the year.

 How do I pay the deposit and tuition installments?